albertovpd/viu_tfm-deep_vision_classification/README.md

     - Comparing between using this method straight to the dataset or after creating the *train, test, validation* folders manually.
     - How to create the *train, test, validation* folders shuffling data in order to have a kind of stratified k-folds validation, with physically different folders.
 - Data augmentation layer added to sequential nn architectures.
-- Generating synthetic data with StyleGAN
+- Generating synthetic data with StyleGAN.
-- Goodness of different pre-trained models with fine-tuning
+- Goodness of different pre-trained models with fine-tuning.

 </details>